The Corporate Immigration Review: Ghana

-On March 2018, Ghana signed the AU Protocol to the Treaty Establishing the African Economic Community Relating to Free Movement of Persons, Right of Residence and Right of Establishment (the AU Protocol).
-Among other things, the provisions in the AU Protocol (which are akin to those of the ECOWAS Protocol)13 sought to permit free entry for citizens of the African Economic Community through adoption of the AU Passport by 2018.14 To date, Ghana has not implemented the AU Protocol, although it has implemented a policy15 permitting African nationals (as well as ECOWAS citizens) to travel to Ghana without a pre-approved visa and to be issued with a visa on arrival for a stay of up to 30 days.
+On March 2018, Ghana signed the African Union Protocol to the Treaty Establishing the African Economic Community Relating to Free Movement of Persons, Right of Residence and Right of Establishment (AU Protocol).
+Among other things, the provisions in the AU Protocol (which are akin to those of the ECOWAS Protocol)13 sought to permit free entry for citizens of the African Economic Community through adoption of the AU passport by 2018.14 To date, Ghana has not implemented the AU Protocol, although it has implemented a policy15 permitting African nationals (as well as ECOWAS citizens) to travel to Ghana without a pre-approved visa and to be issued with a visa on arrival for a stay of up to 30 days.
 Given a backdrop against which trade and movement of persons are considered inseparable, the achievement by the AU of the provisions of the Protocol has been ambitiously tied to the African Continental Free Trade Agreement, which was adopted by a sizeable number of Member States around the same time as the Treaty on Free Movement was adopted.
 This Agreement created the African Continental Free Trade Area (AfCFTA), the largest free-trade area in the world since the formation of the World Trade Organization.

 The year in review

 i Covid-19 pandemic and its impact on immigration